⚡ Electrical Tips

 Will a switchboard upgrade increase my home’s value?

 Yes.
 A modern, compliant switchboard is a selling point.
 Buyers and their building inspectors check for electrical compliance.
 An upgraded switchboard signals that the home has been properly maintained — and removes a potential negotiation point during the sale.
+If you’re buying a home in Brisbane, our electrical inspection checklist for house buyers covers exactly what to look for before you commit.

 What’s the difference between a switchboard upgrade and a rewire?